animeavi/twoot/README.md

 Twoot is a python script that extracts tweets from a twitter feed and reposts them as toots on a Mastodon account.

+**UPDATE 22 AUG 2022** Fixed bug that would incorrectly mark a new tweet as a "reply to" if it quoted a tweet that is a reply-to.

 **UPDATE 01 JUN 2021** Added command line argument (`-c`) to limit the number of toots posted on the mastodon account.